Early childhood partners

 Families and carers of children younger than 7 who have an NDIS funded plan will work with an early childhood partner.
 Early childhood partners have experience working with children with disability or developmental delay.
 The NDIS early childhood approach is based on the principles of best practice in early childhood intervention to achieve better long-term outcomes for children.

 Most NDIS participants over 7 years of age will have an LAC to help them understand and use their plan.
 This includes showing participants how to use the myplace portal and connecting them with funded supports.
 LACs support participants throughout their plans to monitor how the plan is going, and they can check progress regularly.

 ECEI Coordinators and LACs come from organisations in your local community, which work with the NDIA to deliver the NDIS.
 Visit the NDIS website to find ECEI and LAC Partners in your area.

 If ECEI or LAC Partners are not available in your area, or you need more help coordinating your supports and services, the NDIA may fund a Support Coordinator in your NDIS plan.
-A Support Coordinator will help you use your plan to achieve your goals, live more independently, increase your skills and be included in your community and in employment.
+A Support Coordinator will help you use your plan to work towards your goals, live more independently, increase your skills and be included in your community and in employment.

 Specialist support coordination is a higher level of support coordination.
 It is an option for people whose situations are more complex and who need specialist help to coordinate their supports and services.